We Won't Rest Until Everyone Has Access to Quality Education

 WGU has partnered with T-Mobile for the Online Access scholarship to provide the coverage, capacity, and devices needed to empower students to participate in higher education online.

 Many Americans are facing financial hardships they never expected.
 Health challenges, a job loss, financial strain, shifts in schooling, and other challenges are impacting people every day.
 But through it all, WGU wants prospective students to have the resources they need to reach their dreams and complete a degree.
 The Resiliency Grant helps students navigate these tough times by providing financial assistance to new students to cover tuition, fees, and other educational materials.
 To learn more and apply for the Resiliency Grant, click the button below.

 WGU is teaming up with Today.com and NBC Universal to raise awareness of the inequalities in access to higher education with the Beyond Barriers campaign.
 Learn more about how we are striving to provide access to higher education, and meet some of our students who have overcome barriers.

 The $10,000 Opportunity Grant is an investment to allow underserved populations the funding necessary to earn a college degree.
 Created for individuals who do not have access to traditional state and federal funding—such as Pell Grants and student loans—this grant will help WGU students earn a bachelor's degree in any of WGU's four colleges.

 Just as “We Won’t Rest” is designed to be an ongoing endeavor that continues to grow, so too is this webpage.
-We’ll be continuing to add all the ways in which we’re striving to make college more accessible to everyone.
+We’ll continue to add all the ways we’re striving to make college more accessible to everyone.